I am creating a new never seen before, chord progression building system.

 What makes this method useful is how it encourages you the bend the rules a little.
-Sticking to the one key will always limit your creations, however finding other chords from difference scales can be rather difficult.
+Sticking to standard theory will always limit your creations, however trying to experiment with chords from difference scales can be rather difficult.

 Underneath that you can see the same progression but the “1” chord is green.
 Why green this time?

-The green shows you that same chord note is used however it is a different chord type from the regular scale.
+The green shows you that same chord note is used however it is a different chord type than from the regular scale.
 In other words, instead of playing the Major, you simply play a Minor instead.
-Just by doing that you will get an interesting sound.
-A little bit more soulful if you play the 7ths or 9ths.
+The type of chord is shown below the green.